 Tell us about your next project Write to us

-Gone are the days when the user interfaces were only designed for desktops or the web.
+Gone are the days when user interfaces were only designed for desktops or the web.
 Today, we have multiple different devices such as mobiles, tablets, laptops, etc. with ever-changing display sizes.
 If we believe in the current trends, then foldable devices will govern the future of interface designs.

-Responsive designs likely be the future of the user interface designs going forward.
+Responsive designs likely be the future of user interface designs going forward.
 Since we are unable to keep up with the endless new resolutions and devices, we are going to see a new era of UI/UX designs for the web.
 Creating separate versions of the web apps for different screen resolutions or devices would be impractical.

-Responsive web design is a design approach of web applications that should respond to users’ behavior based on the screen size, orientation, or resolution.
+Responsive web design is a design approach of web applications that should respond to users’ behavior based on screen size, orientation, or resolution.
 The responsive design consists of the use of flexible layouts, images, and intelligent use of CSS.

-Such designs shift flawlessly from one device to another to accommodate resolutions, images, and others as per user behavior and preferences.
+Such designs shift flawlessly from one device to another to accommodate resolutions, images, and others as per user behaviour and preferences.
 This design approach would eliminate the need to design user interfaces and user experiences for different devices available in the market.

-The release of CSS3 enabled designers to gain the access to media queries and soon after that the term “Responsive Design” was coined by Ethan Marcotte by the end of 2009.
+The release of CSS3 enabled designers to gain access to media queries and soon after that the term “Responsive Design” was coined by Ethan Marcotte by the end of 2009.
 For over a decade now, we have been building web designs and layouts using the Responsive Web Design approach that adapts to different screen sizes.

 Today, responsive designs have become synonymous with pages that quickly adapt to the browser, screen size, and any other limitations that are projected onto the layout.
 But what comes next?